How Much Does a Painter and Decorator Cost in 2024?

 Here you will find all the tools and materials you will need without any labour or additional costs included.

-When it comes to the tools, all house painters and decorators must use a paintbrush which usually costs about £7 - £30, a paint roller can cost £15 - £30 for a good quality paint roller, and a paint tray can cost £3 - £7.
+When it comes to the tools, all house painters and decorators must use a paintbrush, which usually costs about £7 - £30.
+A paint roller can cost £15 - £30 for a good quality paint roller, and a paint tray can cost £3 - £7.

 If you are wallpapering, you will need a wallpaper scraper which costs £6 - £10.
 A wallpaper pasting table costs £9 – 20, a wallpaper pasting brush will cost £5 - £8, you will also need to buy a bucket which cost £3 - £5, and you will need a wallpaper roller which cost £5 - £9.

-A steamer costs between £25 and £45.
+A steamer costs between £25 – £45.
 It can be a good idea to relocate items like your sofa to the centre of the room and cover them to prevent them from getting damp.

 For interior wall paint, expect to pay £1 - £20 per litre.
 For gloss paint, it will cost £6 - £27 per litre, satin paint costs £2 - £22 per litre.